-Bruising, fillers, and you: How do you avoid bruising with fillers?
-The swelling, lumps and bumps that can happen when you get Botox, fillers like Juvederm or Restylane, Sculptra and other cosmetic injectibles?
+Bruising, fillers, and you: How do you avoid bruising after fillers?
+The swelling, lumps and bumps that can happen when you get Botox, fillers like Juvederm or Restylane, Sculptra and other cosmetic injectables?

 First, let me start by saying that even the best injectors in the country can give a patient a bruise, red spot or temporary bumps with any of the cosmetic injectables.
 To avoid having any serious post-treatment side effects it is always best to go to the most expert injector in your area.
 My list of the best dermatologists around the country can be your guide.

 No matter whom you choose to do your injection, it is always best to avoid planning any important work or social events for 2-7 days after treatments.
 If you bruise easily, you may need to plan for 2 weeks to heal.
 Most bruises can be covered fairly well with make-up, but not all.
 If you have an extremely important event like a wedding or a reunion, I would recommend having fillers done 3-4 weeks before the big day, as sometimes bruises can last for up to 14 days.

 Avoid Bruising After Fillers Before Treatment

 To a large extent your results will depend on how well you and your doctor are communicating about what you want and expect.
 If you are both clear and realistic, treatments tend to go well.

 - Medications to possibly discontinue 7 days before treatment.
 Some of these may be needed for medical reasons so check with your doctor first.
 The reason to stop these is that they make your blood less likely to clot (“thinner”) which can cause bruising following fillers.
 If you are on warfarin/Coumadin or Plavix, stay on it!

 – St. John’s Wart

 – Omega 3 fatty acids